-Paola Qualizza (chair; local economy) started exploring the interplay of urban geography and local economics while at SFU, and has always been interested in the ‘playful edge’ where economic activity meets public space.
-Paola has been Chair of the VPSN since June 2014, and also leads the Network’s local economy portfolio.
-She sits on the City of Vancouver’s Civic Assets Naming Committee, and the Downtown Vancouver BIA’s Placemaking Committee.
-In addition to her work with the VPSN, she is Managing Director at Groundswell, a community-based social venture incubator.
+Paola Qualizza (chair; local economy) (she/her) started exploring the interplay of urban geography and local economics while studying at SFU, and has always been interested in the ‘playful edge’ where economic activity meets public space.
+Paola has been Chair of the VPSN since 2014, and also leads the Network’s local economy portfolio.
+In addition to her work with the VPSN, she is a co-founder at Groundswell Alternative Business School.

-Stewart Burgess (secretary-treasurer; special projects) is a project leader who specializes in specific transformations of public spaces.
+Stewart Burgess (secretary-treasurer; democratic spaces) specializes in specific transformations of public spaces.
 He has been a part of the VPSN’s Park(ing) Day activities, the Skytrain Halloween Party, and various Robson Square activations such as the Polka Dot Piano (in collaboration with CityStudio’s Keys to the Street).
 He joined the VPSN Board of Directors in 2013.